joshwolfer/doctorconsul/README.md

 * This builds the local Kubernetes environment using k3d AND cluster peers the VM-style environment to the local Kube environment.

-## Kubernetes Environment

-### Kube configuration script (k3d local)

-* Build the K3d Kubernetes cluster using the `kube-config.sh` script:
-  * `./kube-config.sh` : Default Builds ONLY the k3d environment
-  * `./kube-config.sh -k3d-full` : Integrates k3d Kube clusters with the full VM-style environment.

-The kube-config on it's own has no reliance on the VM-style environment, meaning you can simply just run `./kube-config.sh` and build a working 4 cluster configuration of Consul in k3d locally.

-### Kube configuration script (AWS EKS "EKSOnly")

-* Instead of building Kubernetes clusters locally using k3d, Doctor Consul can install and configure Consul into 4 pre-existing AWS EKS clusters using the [EKSOnly](https://github.com/ramramhariram/EKSonly) repo.
-* The EKS clusters must be build in `us-east-1`.
-  * If a different region is used, the additional SANS HELM config will need to be updated to reflect the correct region.
-* This script will automatically map the Doctor Consul config to the the EKSOnly clusters using the following mapping:
-  * KDC3 > nEKS0
-  * KDC3_P1 > nEKS1
-  * KDC4 > nEKS2
-  * KDC4_P1 > nEKS3
-* Build the K3d Kubernetes cluster using the `kube-config.sh` script:
-  * `export EKSONLY_TF_STATE_FILE=<some-path>/terrform.tfstate`
-  * `./kube-config.sh -eks` : Builds Consul into 4 clusters that have previously been created using [EKSOnly](https://github.com/ramramhariram/EKSonly).

-The kube-config on it's own has no reliance on the VM-style environment, meaning you can simply just run `./kube-config.sh -eks` and build a working 4 cluster configuration of Consul in AWS EKS.

-Be sure to follow the instructions completely in [EKSOnly](https://github.com/ramramhariram/EKSonly) building a 4 cluster setup.

 # Delete Environment

 ## VM Style (docker-compose)

 When the docker-compose windows is sent control+c, most of the docker images will shutdown.
 The Kube environment continues to run.

-## Kubernetes Environment

-### Kube (k3d)

-Run the kill script to destroy varying levels of things:

-* `./kill.sh` : Destroys all docker containers including k3d, except for the k3d image registry

-I recommend leaving the registry intact, since it takes time to re-cache the images and the registry doesn't consume much in resources just sitting there.
-Also, if you pull too many images from dockerhub in a single day, you'll get cut off (the reason the registry was configured in the first place).

-### Kube (AWS EKS "EKSOnly")

-Run the kill script with the following option:

-* `./kill.sh -eks` : Deletes components out of the Kube environment preparring it for a `terraform destroy`.

-NOTE: The kill script does NOT delete the EKS clusters or other infrastructure provisioned by Terraform in the EKSOnly repo.
-If you do not first run `./kill.sh -eks`, a terraform delete will hang when it attempts to delete everything from AWS and you'll have to manually delete loadbalancers and EINs associated with the EKS clusters that are orphaned by Terraform.

-TLDR; run `./kill.sh -eks` and THEN run `terraform destroy` and all will be right in the world.

-IMPORTANT: The EKSOnly environment can only be built once by the `./kube-config -eks` script.
-There are orphaned resources left over by the `./kill.sh` script.
-I'm looking to have an option to completely clean up the EKS clusters so the `./kube-config -eks` script can be run additional times without having to rebuild the EKS clusters with terraform, but it's not there yet.
-Yay Devops'ing.

 # Documentation